sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 - **No. of Orders** indicates the number of Orders assigned the Workflow.
   - Up to three Orders are displayed directly with the Workflow.
 They offer an action menu for Order operations.
     - Users can click the indicated Order ID to display the Order's log output from the [Order Log View](/order-log).
 The log includes output created by any Jobs executed with the Workflow.
-  - Clicking the *No. of Orders* brings up a popup window that displays all related Orders and that offers operations on individual Orders and bulk operations on selected Orders.
+  - Clicking the *No. of Orders* brings up a pop-up window that displays all related Orders and that offers operations on individual Orders and bulk operations on selected Orders.

 ### Display of Jobs and Workflow Instructions